-- The start and stop time for the meeting (including setup and takedown time)
+- The start time for the meeting (including setup and takedown time)

 - The type of event

-- The individual or individuals responsible for the room (specified as attendees)
+- The individual or individuals responsible for the room (specified as the owner and attendees)

-- Because of its size, the Brinkley Conference Room should not be reserved for small groups when other more appropriate space is available.
+- Because of its size, the Brinkley Conference Room (HBB 334) should not be reserved for small groups when other more appropriate space is available.

-- Priority use of the Pilot Conference Room is for groups needing the video conferencing capacity and other special features of the room.
+- Priority use of the Pilot Conference Room (HBB 316) is for groups needing the video conferencing capacity and other special features of the room.